arhor/aws-microservices-playground/docs/STAR-template.md

-### QUESTION 1 - Give me an example of a challenging task you have worked on in the past.
+### QUESTION 1 (with example answers) - Give me an example of a challenging task you have worked on in the past.

 **Situation**: